 - Try using dried cranberries in place of the raisins, or folding in chocolate chips, pepitas, or walnuts to the batter.

-- If you don’t have pumpkin pie spice, you can also sub cinnamon or make your own with a little ground cinnamon, ginger, nutmeg, allspice, and cloves.
+- If you don’t have pumpkin pie spice, you can sub cinnamon or make your own with a little ground cinnamon, ginger, nutmeg, allspice, and cloves.

 Feel free to pin this post to save and share with others!